RockyJohnsonBizsecur/Advanced-Live-Training---Nerdio-API/README.md

 # Advanced-Live-Training---Nerdio-API
 <Carl, create some text I can put in here that is a marketing message that would encourage others to join us>

-# Download latest version of python
+# Download latest version of python - recommend 3.12.X or 3.11.9
 https://www.python.org/downloads/

 # Adding libraries to your python install